TorontoDataScientistsWithoutBorders/TorontoDataScientistsWithoutBorders.github.io/about.md

 ### Membership

 * free access to our googledocs for lecture videos, slides, code repos and various machine learning related materials
-* free access to our lectures and workshops
+* free access to our on-site lectures and workshops
 * 30% discount to our networking events

 ### More Information